Old-Time Music for Beginners: An introduction to fiddle tunes and bluegrass for backup musicians

 PLAY ALONG: Goodnight, Irene

-Play along with the pros after clicking the "Play" button in the center of the YouTube video below.
+Play along with the pros below after clicking the "Play" button in the center of the YouTube video below.

-Play along with the pros after clicking the "Play" button in the center of the YouTube video below.
+Play along with the pros below after clicking the "Play" button in the center of the YouTube video below.

 - The song is in the key of G.